AnyLog-co/documentation/examples/Configuration.md

 Data that is hosted in the local database can be partioned by date.
 Details are available in the [Partition Command](../anylog%20commands.md#partition-command) section.
 Note: The example below sets partition to all the tables in the database.
 It assumes same column name for the date column.
-Partition can be declared at table level.
+However, if column names are different or partition interval is different - partition can be declared at a table level.

 <pre>
 partition !default_dbms * using !partition_column by !partition_interval